asoto01/brio/README.md

 1. Log into MealTime and go into backtracking POS and configure the desired meal and toggle speed mode.
 2. Enter Ids into code.
 3. Run code from web console.

+### Directions for Python Solution
+1. Open up terminal, use tmux to split panes and run source steps.txt.
+This will open up a Chrome instance for testing.
+This assumes you have the proper libraries set up.
+2. Once Chrome is up, log into MealTime and go into backtracking POS and configure the desired meal and toggle speed mode.
+3. Ensure you have mealtime_data.csv set up in the working directory where automate.py exists.
+4. Run auotmate.py